dnkwati/dnkwati.github.io/index.md

     <h1> Full Stack <br> {{ site.description }} <br> For Hire </h1>
     <p>
       I am committed to empowering people <br />
-      make their dreams and <br />
+      make their dreams and imaginations <br />
-      imaginations a reality <br />
-      by promoting persistence, <br />
+      a reality by promoting <br />
-      creativity and teamwork.
+      persistence, creativity and teamwork.
     </p>
     <p>
       <a